adnanshahz2018/Automated-XSS-Detection/README.md

 # My_Project
-  A Toolset For Automated Detection of Cross-Site Scripting Vulnerablilities in Web Applications
+  A Toolset For Automated Detection of Cross-Site Scripting Vulnerabilities in Web Applications

   Major Steps of this Tool are as follows: